iotanalytics/SensorAITutorial/README.md

 # Sensor AI Tutorial
-This project is dedicated to building a complete tutorial of advanced signal processing methods only for time series data.
-Every method in it covers the introduction, theory, application, and handy code.
+This project is dedicated to building a tutorial of sensor data AI.
+Each method's description includes the introduction, theory, application, and code.

 ## Running the code